ChocoChopin/miEru/readme.md

 > Google's **Vision API** is remarkably accurate—probably nearly 99% accurate—but even it is occasionally brought to its knees by the horrors of 16-bit-era kanji

 #### No recognition
 In some instances, **Vision** won't pick up anything at all.
 In this screencap, text filtering has been entirely disabled—the only things seen are the title bar and window buttons.
 Oddly, if the screencap itself is zoomed in on and scanned, recognition is accurate.
 The mind of the bot is inscrutable.
+Try resizing the window and performing a capture again.
 ![Alt](https://iili.io/dTHxlj.png)
 > "成功"?
 More like 故障.